GorokhovSemyon/TextClassification/README.md

 This notebook is connected to [LoRA](https://huggingface.co/docs/diffusers/training/lora) train process with [PEFT](https://huggingface.co/docs/peft/index).

 ## RAG
-This notebook is connected to creating russian RAG system.
+This notebook is devoted to creating russian RAG system.

 ## Llama3 finetuning